uhub/awesome-coq/README.md

 * [Janno/Bachelor-Thesis](https://github.com/Janno/Bachelor-Thesis) - Constructive Theory of Regular Languages
 * [G33KatWork/Nexys3_PSRAM](https://github.com/G33KatWork/Nexys3_PSRAM) - An implementation of a synchronous PSRAM controller on a Nexys 3 FPGA board.
 There certainly is room for improvement, but it does 64bit read- and write-bursts for now with fixed latency.
 * [Ayertienna/IS5](https://github.com/Ayertienna/IS5) - Intuitionistic S5 logic formalization
 * [yforster/stlc-norm](https://github.com/yforster/stlc-norm) - Proof that STLC is normalizing in Fstar
-* [yforster/stlc-norm](https://github.com/yforster/stlc-norm) - Proof that STLC is normalizing in Fstar
 * [yetanotherion/ciproofs](https://github.com/yetanotherion/ciproofs) - Proofs of different Continous Integration process properties.
 * [x-y-z/2012spring](https://github.com/x-y-z/2012spring) - Coursework in 2012 Spring in UPenn